Liu-Yitao/mtm-svd-python/README.md

 You can find the original Python code here: https://github.com/mathildejutras/mtm-svd-python

-This script was adapted by Yitao Liu at Nanjing University of Information Science & Technology, China
+This script was adapted by Yitao Liu at Nanjing University of Information Science & Technology, China.
 Copyright (C) 2021, Yitao Liu
 and is available under the GNU General Public License v3.0

 The script may be used, copied, or redistributed as long as it is cited as follow: